elesiuta/backupy/README.md

 # BackuPy
 ## Installation
-- Install the latest version from PyPI (supports all operating systems with Python and has no other dependencies)
+- Install the latest release from PyPI (supports all platforms with Python and has no other dependencies)
 ```
 pip install backupy --upgrade
 ```
-- GUI version is also available by installing BackuPy-Setup.exe from the GitHub release page
+- GUI version is also available by installing BackuPy-Setup.exe from the GitHub releases page
-- The GUI can also be run directly from backupy_gui.py and packaged on other platforms
+- The GUI can also be run directly from backupy_gui.py and packaged for other operating systems
 ## Features
 - Backup, Mirror, and Sync Modes
 - Compare files using attributes or CRCs